-To understand the experimental evidence leading to our current understanding of electrons.
+To understand the experimental evidence that led to our current understanding of electrons and orbitals.

 To recall the shape and nature of early electron orbitals and energy level diagrams.

 To fill electron orbitals for the first two rows of elements correctly according to the Pauli and Aufbau principles.

 There are many methods we use to learn about chemical bonding, find out the shape and structure of compounds, but why do atoms even form molecules and compounds in the first place?
 What causes different molecules to have different shapes?

 VSEPR helps us predict molecular shapes.
 Recall the shapes of some molecules from Molecular Geometry:

 BH3 is trigonal planar, but NH3 and PH3, with the same number of atoms, don't form the same shape as BH3.

 CH4 is tetrahedral and isoelectronic molecules (same number of electrons) like NH3 and water H2O still form the same tetrahedral structure without four H atoms, using their lone electron pairs instead.